forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![relative](images/show_form_related_link.png)

-15. In the Test Script Form right click on the top banner and go to Configure -> Related Lists.
+15. In the Test Script Form right click on the top banner and go to **Configure -> Related Lists**.

 ![](images/test_script_related_list.png)